npope/home-assistant-crestron-component/README.md

       7: "Volumio"
       8: "Crestron Streamer"```

+You can use this to represent output channels of an AV switcher.
+For example a PAD-8A is an 8x8 (8 inputs x 8 outputs) audio switcher.
+This can be represented by 8 media player components (one for each output).
+This component supported source selection (input selection) and volume+mute control.
+So it is modeled as a "speaker" media player type in Home Assistant.
 - _name_: The entity id will be derived from this string (lower-cased with _ for spaces).
 The friendly name will be set to this string.
+- _mute_join_: digital join that represents the mute state of the channel.
+Note this is not a toggle.
+Both to and from the control system True = muted, False = not muted.
+This might require some extra logic on the control system side if you only have logic that takes a toggle.
+- _volume_join_: analog join that represents the volume of the channel (0-65535)
+- _source_number_join_: analog join that represents the selected input for the output channel.
+1 would correspond to input 1, 2 to input 2, and so on.
+- _sources_: a dictionary of _input_ to _name_ mappings.
+The input number is the actual input (corresponding to the source_number_join) number, whereas the name will be shown in the UI when selecting inputs/sources.
+So when a user selects the _name_ in the UI, the _source_number_join_ will be set to _input_.